paveltimofeev/screens.io/tasklist.md

 - [Bug] Job will not find a Scenario, after rename of scenario.
 Need to update all jobs, or store scenario Id instead of scenario label.
 - [Bug] Clear text field - cleared field does not save changes on backend (Save Scenario / Hide Selectors field)
 - [Costs] ability to quickly block or limit user (to protect from overbudget)
-- Define Metrics to collect (feature requests & feedback button)
+- Define Metrics to collect (feature requests & feedback button) [cost of each user, typical ways to work]
 - [Feature] Create couple of examples scenarios demonstrating key features (for every new user)
 - Check active operations with bad network / no network.
 - **------------ CLOSED BETA MILESTONE ------------**